lqdchrm/patoro-ggj2021/FindLosty/Docs/Texte.md

 look button
 -----------
     Its a big red button...

 use button
 -----------

     You push the button, a buzzer from the hall is hearable.
     `other players in dining room`
     You hear a a buzzer from the hall.

     `other players in kitchen room`
     You hear a a faint buzzer from the dining room.

     `other players in hall room`
     You're spooked by a buzzer from the right door.

-`other players in dining`
+    `other players in living`
     A loud buzzer sounds from the wall.
 You look around and can see barely a sign showing the numbers #39820 before they vanish.

 ======================================================================================================